This page of the documentation describes sharing in SaaS installations. For working with others in On-Premise installations, click here.

 The AsyncAPI editor does not support comments.

-OpenAPI Code Editor supports comments, so you can share your thoughts and discuss ideas with other collaborators.
-Comments are used as tickets that bring issues and ideas to the attention of collaborators.
+OpenAPI Code Editor supports comments, so you can share your thoughts and discuss ideas with other users.
+Comments are used as tickets that bring issues and ideas to the attention of other users.

 Any user with commenting permissions can add, reply to, resolve, and reopen comments.